vtex/vtex-courses/courses/service/05_events-triggers/en.md

    }
    ```

    > Note: you can also globally declare your event context in the `index.ts` file.
-If you do so, you doesn't need to import in every file you want to use it.
+If you do so, you don't need to import in every file you want to use it.

 3. Now, to use the _Analytics client_, do the following: